OrthoSphere

 Limitations

-- Module scope: Six clinical modules are available: Ottawa Ankle & Knee Imaging Rules, Regional Anesthesia & Anticoagulation, Open Fracture Initial Management & Antibiotics, Pathologic Fracture Risk & Treatment (Mirels), Metastatic Bone Disease (MBD) Management — Pro (long bones + reassessment), and ETC vs DCO — Physiology-Guided Fixation Timing (Core snapshot).
+• OrthoPath module scope: Multiple clinical modules are available, including: Ottawa Ankle & Knee Imaging Rules, Regional Anesthesia & Anticoagulation, Open Fracture Initial Management & Antibiotics, Pathologic Fracture Risk & Treatment (Mirels), Metastatic Bone Disease (MBD) Management — Pro (long bones + reassessment), ETC vs DCO — Physiology-Guided Fixation Timing (Core snapshot), Periprosthetic Joint Infection (PJI) — Criteria (Hip/Knee) (IDSA 2013, ICM 2018, EBJIS 2021), and Ortho VTE Prophylaxis (post–major orthopaedic surgery: THA, TKA, hip fracture; P1–P6 safety overrides, evidence-based agent selection, discharge duration, assistive-only).
 Module 5 (MBD Pro) is limited to femur and humerus; spine, pelvis, tibia, and other sites receive escalation/MDT referral only.
 Module 6 (ETC vs DCO) provides assistive fixation-timing support (P1 hard-stops, P3 missingness, P4 ETC permissible, P5 escalation) from a single-encounter physiology snapshot; it does not use timeline or trend data.
+ETC/DCO Conversion Timing (Pro) is a time-aware module using the same evidence base as the Core ETC vs DCO module; it uses lactate/pH (and optional base deficit, SBP, HR, temp, Hb, INR) over a 12h window for conversion criteria and is available in the Pro case workspace via Evaluate Now.
+PJI diagnostic criteria supports criteria-based assessment for suspected PJI (major/minor criteria, red flags); it does not replace clinical judgement.